oneapi-src/oneAPI-samples/DirectProgramming/DPC++/SpectralMethods/DiscreteCosineTransform/README.md

 * Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat

 ### Running Samples In DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+For more information, see the [Intel&reg; oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 Perform the following steps: